 Inspired by the interactive approach by Bavota et al. [11], to improve packages structure in an iterative and interactive manner, our approach allows maintainers to control and guide the whole process of optimization, using generic constraints.
-However, unlike the approach by Bavota et al., the constraints used by our approach are generic enough to cover a large variety of contexts, which would facilitate the end user tasks.
+However, unlike the approach by Bavota et al., our approach uses constraints that are generic enough to cover a large variety of contexts.
 For instance, maintainers can specify a limited amount of authorized modifications, classes which should not change their packages, packages which should not be changed, and specify the locality of classes that may change their packages.
 Moreover, our approach does not violate the maintainer constraints along the optimization process, rather than requesting the maintainer feedback in every generation.